Br3dIsCoding/BSRCP/README.md

 4. In the Target you enter the full path to the BSRCP.exe
    Example:  D:\TwitchRedeems\bsrcp_FOLDER\BSRCP.exe

-5.In the Working Directory you enter the full path of the EXACT SAME FOLDER of where the .exe is
+5. In the Working Directory you enter the full path of the EXACT SAME FOLDER of where the .exe is
   Example:  D:\TwitchRedeems\bsrcp_FOLDER\   <----- Exactly the same as the Target BUT without the BSRCP.exe

 6. In the Arguments enter BSRCP.exe --<and your redeem argument>